 Traditional split tests direct a portion of your Amazon traffic to one test variation and another portion to a different variation.
 After the test, you compare how shoppers behaved with each variation.
 For instance, on average, did one set of visitors browse for longer?
 Did one set convert at a higher rate?

-However, the traditional split tests that these tools offer have some limitations:
+However, the tests that these tools offer have some limitations:

 - For one, in order to gather enough data to make an informed decision, you have to accrue enough traffic to test.

-- In order to do this, you’ll probably need to pay to promote your products on Amazon, which can become expensive.
+- In order to do this, you’ll probably need to pay to promote your products on Amazon, which can get expensive.

 - Further, because you’re using live traffic for your test, you risk seeing an adverse effect on sales or search ranking if a test variation performs worse than your current listing.